sebkaster/CarND-Path-Planning-Project/README.md

 [//]: # (Image References)

-[image1]: ./examples/straight_lines1_final.jpg
+[image1]: ./imgs/project-pic.PNG

 About the Project
 ---

-In this project the goal is to safely navigate around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit.
+In this project the goal is to safely navigate around a virtual highway with other traffic participants.
+Furthermore, it is desired that jerk is minimized and other traffic participants are not endangered.

 ![alt text][image1]